mattfreed/IDD-Fa19-Lab2/README.md

 **a.
 What voltage level do you need to power your display?**

+      Need 8.3V total.
+5V to power the display and 3.3v to power the backlight

 **b.
 What voltage level do you need to power the display backlight?**

+      The backlight requires 3.3v

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**